 %, use the

-forces literal interpretation of characters otherwise used by Perforce
+option forces literal interpretation of characters otherwise used by Helix Server as wildcards.

-If you open a file for edit or move/add, and another subsequently
+If you open a file for edit or move/add, and another user subsequently

 deletes the file you opened, the operation will fail with an error when